pombredanne/bfi/implementation.md

 ## Optomisations

 The bloom filter used is optomised for small size and rapid calculation.
 It uses 1024 bits with 4 256 bit segments.
 The bits to be set are derived from a single run of the murmur3 hash making it very fast to generate.
-If i have done the calculations correctly it results in the following error rates and false positives per million records:
+If I have done the calculations correctly it results in the following error rates and false positives per million records:

 Fields indexed | Error rate | fp/m
 -------------- | ---------- | ----